tvjames/kendo-docs/api/wrappers/jsp/chart/valueaxisitem-minorgridlines.md

 # \<kendo:chart-valueAxisItem-minorGridLines\>

-Configures the minor grid lines.
-These are the lines that are an extension of the minor ticks through the
+The configuration of the minor grid lines.
+These are the lines that are an extension of the minor ticks through the body of the chart.

 #### Example
     <kendo:chart-valueAxisItem>